bch15/bch15/README.md

 - 🎓 I’m a Frontend developer & Blockchain Researcher interested in Web3.

-- 🔥 I’m currently learning Solidity and Web3.
+- 🔥 I’m currently learning Solidity and Rust.

-- ⚡ I have a passion for blockchain, web3, smart contract, frontend and more.
+- ⚡ I have a passion for blockchain, web3, smart contract and frontend.

-- 🎯 My current goal is to become a highly skilled blockchain developer.

 <br/>

 ### 🖥Skills